Kashmiri Dum Aloo

 Wash 14 oz (400 g) of baby potatoes and prick them all over using a fork or a toothpick.

-This will make sure the salt and masala seep inside them and they are not bland from the inside.
+This process will make sure the salt and masala seep inside them and they are not bland from the inside.

 Baby potatoes pricked with fork.